A Nonprofit Reimagines Developable Land For A Brighter Future

-Oregon has grown in popularity for all types of projects, especially when it comes to affordable housing and renovated commercial spaces.
+Oregon has grown in popularity for all types of projects, especially when it comes to affordable housing, land development, and renovated commercial spaces.
 However, the land is limited in specific areas like Salem, Silverton, and Woodburn.

 However, a nonprofit recently took an opportunity to build more affordable housing on a 1.9-acre lot in Silverton where The Mt.
 Angel-based North Willamette Valley Habitat for Humanity will build 18 units for families.